glideroggan/dream/readme.md

         - should show a toast

 # TODO
+- start saving widgets urls in cache, no need to try to fetch them every time, only those that are not in the cache or have failed
+- lets save the dark/light mode selection
 - add github build action
 - try to clean up more from the widget-wrapper
 - fix the product service to look like the other services